 On March 13, 2019, Dr. Joyce C. Tu, Ed.D., BCBA-D, Director of Center for Behavioral Sciences, returned to Pepperdine University’s Irvine Graduate Campus for the fourth time as an invited lecturer.
 Dr. Tu’s presentation—addressed to a group of 26 graduate students, including ABA practitioners and future marriage and family therapists—focused on clinical applied behavior analysis (ABA) and effective ABA programs.
 We were inspired to see that the group was particularly interested in helping families affected by autism—something close to our hearts and one of our areas of expertise.
-At CBS, we love to engage the next generation of ABA professionals and therapists, knowing they will make a difference in so many lives!(more…)
+At CBS, we love to engage the next generation of ABA professionals, knowing they will make a difference in so many lives!(more…)

 Last week, CBS’ Director, Dr. Joyce Tu, attended the 2019 Women in Behavior Analysis (WIBA) conference in Music City—Nashville, along with five CBS Behavior Consultants and staff.
 Dr. Tu presented a CBS-sponsored talk and networking session titled, “Finding Comfort and Self Care in Our Professional World.”
 Dr. Tu’s talk centered on managing work-related stress in behavior analysis professions.
 CBS also presented a morning yoga class.
 It was a stimulating conference with many inspiring speakers, and it was great seeing everyone!(more…)